 Modern Amenities: Though the resort has a rustic charm, the amenities are modern and plush.
 The resort has a state of the art Gym, a pool, play area for kids, a Spa, a conference room and a theatre.

 Disclaimer: My stay in Kanha was sponsored by Club Mahindra.
-However all the pictures, opinions and the gasps on seeing the tiger are mine!
+However, all the pictures, opinions and gasps on seeing the tiger are mine!